PMoureu/iph/README.md

 - Filter the rows in datagrid or change the template to display all members

 - Analysis and output details are based on templates, so it's easy to add new types/behaviors for more accuracy.
+- An index engine is available for autocompletion, still in work but it's quite effective.
+Please avoid this function on python modules, brakes are broken!
 - if you want test the debug mode to contribute :
   - launch iph with iph.debug()
   - press F10 on some selected controls to display details